CaryIsFree/facial-recognition/README.md

-# Realtime Face Emotion Detector
+# Realtime Facial Expression Detector

-This Realtime Face Emotion Detector repo detects the face displayed on the camera and displays a text on the frame showing what the model believes what emotion the face is making.
+This Realtime Facial Expression Detector repo detects the face displayed on the camera and displays a text on the frame showing what the model believes what emotion the face is making.

 This project uses: